 We use these telemetry pings to alert you if your job fails to run on schedule or runs for longer than expected.

-Optionally, import your crontab in a single command and watch for updates using
+Import your crontab in a single command and complete setup in minutes using

 cronitor discover from CronitorCLI.